 As we all know, cash is king when it comes to the survival of a company.

 A company can operate without a profit but not without cash.

-As such, I have created the chart above to track Tesla’s market cap to free cash flow ratio for the period from 2016 to 2021.
+As such, I have created the chart above to track Tesla’s market cap to free cash flow ratio for the period from 2021 to 2023.

-Chart of Tesla’s Price to Earnings (PE) Ratio
+Tesla’s Price To Earnings (PE) Ratio

 One last valuation ratio that is as important as the free cash flow ratio is the price-to-earnings ratio or PE ratio.

 The net earnings are the net income or net profit available to common stockholders.

 The net earnings dictate the price of Tesla’s stock.

 According to the chart above, Tesla’s price-to-earnings or PE ratio has been on a decline in the last 2 years, indicating the tumbling valuation with respect to earnings.

 As seen, Tesla’s price-to-earnings ratio debuted at 1,000.0X in 2021 but dropped to only 45.0X by Feb 2023.